A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Cosmic backreaction

 It is well-known that the large-scale structures of the Universe can affect its average dynamics.
 This effect is known as cosmic backreaction and is mainly studied by using the Buchert averaging scheme presented in \cite{buchert1, buchert2}.
-In this scheme, scalar averaging of the Raychaudhuri equation and Hamiltonian constraint is used to obtain dynamical equations for the average/very-large-scale universe.
-The scalar averaging is defined through the volume-weighted average of the scalar, i.e.
+With this scheme, scalar averaging of the Raychaudhuri equation and Hamiltonian constraint is used to obtain dynamical equations for the average/very-large-scale universe.
+Scalar averaging is defined through the volume-weighted average of a scalar, i.e.

 for some scalar $x$.
-Here, $D$ denotes the spatial domain of averaging which should be above the (expected/assumed) homogeneity scale, while $dV=\sqrt{|{\rm det}(g)|}d^3 x$ is the infinitesimal proper volume element.
+Here, $\mathcal{D}$ denotes the spatial domain of averaging which should be above the (expected/assumed) homogeneity scale, while $dV=\sqrt{|{\rm det}(g)|}d^3 x$ is the infinitesimal proper volume element, with $g$ the spatial part of the metric.
+For details on the setup, the reader is referred to \cite{buchert1}.

 The resulting dynamical equations for the Universe (the averaged Hamiltonian constraint and Raychaudhuri equation) read

 and